writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 If you want video too, then again, an external camera is best, but positioned well, the internal camera in a laptop can work.

 If you want to mix the speaker and slides onto one recording, you can do this after the recording with video editing software, or live using software such as `Open Broadcast Studio (OBS) <https://obsproject.com/>`_.

+If you use music or video clips in their presentations, you need to make sure that you use copyright-free or original sound, as YouTube will likely flag these for copyrighted content.

 Once the recording is complete, you need to convert it to `a format YouTube supports <https://support.google.com/youtube/troubleshooter/2888402?hl=en>`_.